News

 Building European Civil Justice

 Access to civil justice is of paramount importance for enforcing the rights of consumers and businesses and protecting fundamental rights.
 Key issues in the current efforts to improve access to justice at the EU and national level are the digitisation of procedures and decision making, the privatisation of justice (ADR), increasing self-representation, and court specialisation.
-We investigate how these trends develop and how these influence access to justice in selected Member States and at the EU level, and how these influence the emerging EU civil justice system.
+In our ERC consolidator project ‘Building European Civil Justice’ (2017-2022), we investigated how these trends develop and how these influence access to justice in selected Member States and at the EU level, and how these influence the emerging EU civil justice system.
 Another key issue in access to justice the costs and funding of civil justice.
-In the connected Vici project financed by the Dutch Research Council (NWO), that kicked off on 1 December 2020, we investigate the repercussions on access to justice of developments in litigation funding, and in particular the shift from public to private funding and cost management measures.
+In the ongoing Vici project ‘Affordable Access to Justice’ financed by the Dutch Research Council (NWO), we investigate the repercussions on access to justice of developments in litigation funding, and in particular the shift from public to private funding and cost management measures.
 In our research we combine legal-normative research and comparative law with empirical research, which helps us in testing and revising our ideas.
 Our mission is to connect the dots in order to help build and maintain a sustainable civil justice system in Europe.

 • Here is our third ERC project Newsletter (November 2020) including our publications, events and other news!